Dj-Viking/learn-regex/gist-template.md

 ### Quantifiers
 The quantifier ( ```+``` ) lets the regex engine know to match a certain amount or quantity of the character, token, or subexpression to the left of this ```+``` or any quantifier symbol
 * this will match anywhere there is a letter c in a string
+* Tries to match 1 or more times
 ```js
 const result = 'cat is a cat'.match(/c+/g);
 console.log(result);